objcio/articles/2014-05-01-animations-explained.md

 [^1]: There is actually a third layer tree called the _rendering tree_.
 Since it's private to Core Animation, we won't cover it here.

 Consider adding a fade-out animation to a view.
 If you, at any point during the animation inspect the layer's `opacity` value, you most likely won't get an opacity that corresponds to what is on screen.
 Instead, you need to need to inspect the presentation layer to get the correct result.

 While you may not set properties of the presentation layer directly, it can be useful to use its current values to create new animations or to interact with layers while an animation is taking place.

 By using `-[CALayer presentationLayer]` and `-[CALayer modelLayer]`, you can switch between the two layer hierarchies with ease.

 ## A basic animation

-The probably most common case is to animate a view's property from one value to another.
+Probably the most common case is to animate a view's property from one value to another.
 Consider this example:

 > [ Animation of a rectangle moving from left to right ]